highcharts/highcharts/docs/dashboards/edit-mode.md

         },
 ```

-Then, the edit mode option can be enabled by the context menu in the upper right corner.
+Then the edit mode option can be enabled by the context menu in the upper right corner.

 ![edit-mode-context-menu.png](edit-mode-context-menu.png)

 When edit mode is enabled, the appearance of the dashboard changes.
-When a cell is hovered it gets blue border and the row, in which the cell is, gets green border.
+When a cell is hovered it gets blue border and the row, containing the cell, gets green border.
 Additionally both row and cell get a tooltip, which allows the user to change its position, change its options, or just delete it.

 ![edit-mode-tooltip.png](edit-mode-tooltip.png)